 To do this work right, and most effectively, it takes a team.
 While Sanford Health provides high-quality health care, there is an opportunity to team up with community organizations to really make the difference.

 “We recognize that we can’t do it all alone, and we’re going to have to rely on our community partners to help us take care of these individuals,” Griese said.

 For example, Sanford Health has partnered with Lyft to help get people to and from their appointments.

-And Griese’s experience with a Volunteers of America, Dakotas research project led to a partnership between Sanford Health and the VOA, Dakotas in Sioux Falls, South Dakota.
-If a Sanford Health patient can use some kind of help with an issue outside the scope of the health care system, such as housing or substance abuse, the VOA can help address it.
-If the VOA sees a person in their areas of service struggling with a health concern, they can turn to Sanford Health.
+And Griese’s experience with a Volunteers of America, Dakotas research project led to a partnership between Sanford Health and VOA.
+If a Sanford Health patient needs help outside the health care system, such as housing or substance abuse, VOA can help.
+If VOA sees a person in their areas of service struggling with a health concern, they can turn to Sanford Health.

 Community involvement aimed toward prevention, along with advances in telemedicine, can help lift harder-to-reach populations as well.